Imperal Docs

 Pydantic feedback loop (v4.1.0+)

-When the LLM passes arguments that fail Pydantic validation, the SDK automatically retries the LLM call up to 2 times (I-PYDANTIC-RETRY-BUDGET) with structured feedback:
+When the LLM passes arguments that fail Pydantic validation, the SDK automatically retries the LLM call up to 2 times with structured feedback:

 • The validation error is formatted into human-readable prose.